cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

     * Current channel distribution (among reactors) goes up to `0x61`
     * Proposal: reserve for mempool lanes all channel ID `0x80` and all channels above (so, all channels whose MSB is 1)
     * currently, mempool is `0x30`, which would be a special case: native lane.
-  * P2P Channel info for nodes that are late
+  * How to deal with nodes that are late?
+So, lane info at mempool level (and thus p2p channels to establish) does not match.
+    * Two cases
-    * Node that is up to date and falls behind (e.g., network hiccups, etc.)
+    * A node that is up to date and falls behind (e.g., network instability, etc.)
       * Not a problem.
-For lanes to change we need a coordinated update
+For lanes to change we need a coordinated update.
+TODO: Really?
-    * Node that is blocksyncing from long in the past
+    * A node that is blocksyncing from far away in the past (software upgrades in the middle)
       * Normal channels (including `0x30`): same as before
       * Lane channels (>=`0x80`), not declared until `SwitchToConsensus`
         * If we're not at the latest version (e.g., Cosmovisor-drive blocksync)
           * channel info likely to be wrong
           * but we Cosmovisor will kill the node before switching to consensus
     * We will need to extend the channel-related handshake between nodes to be able to add channels after initial handshake
+    * TODO: this needs a bit more thought/discussion

 ### Tmp notes (likely to be deleted)